 Repairing elements in situ is always the first principle of our conservation philosophy.
 Where such elements are too badly damaged, we have sought help from conservation-minded contractors to implement the same traditional heritage skills that would have built Boleskine House in its early history.
 As of February 2021, Boleskine House has been cleared for planning permission to repair its entire external envelope, and our team of masons are working thorugh the winter off-site to cut, dress, and carve the the replacement decorative stone that will feature in the restoration.

-We feel that we have a duty to save the property from further destruction by all means available to us.
-We believe that Boleskine House is an important piece of Scottish heritage, and that it has the potential to bring business into the local economy and to provide outlets for educational resources on Scottish history and heritage.
-Furthermore, we consider that Boleskine House can be transformed from an abandoned and unmaintained plot of land into a place that can serve both local, national and international communities who share an interest in the house.
+We believe that Boleskine House is an important piece of Scottish heritage, and that it has the potential to benefit the local culture and economy.
+We also hope for the site to provide outlets for educational resources on Scottish history and heritage.
+It is our goal for Boleskine House to be transformed from an abandoned and unmaintained plot of land into a place that can serve both local, national and international communities who share an interest in the house.

-The restoration of Boleskine House will be what is known as a conservation deficit, meaning that it is a loss-making endeavour.
+This means the restoration of Boleskine House will be a conservation deficit, meaning that it is a loss-making endeavour.
 It is for this reason that we will seek whatever assistance we can through publicly accessible grants and crowdfunding campaigns.

 It is currently difficult to say how long this project will take, and it will vary depending on the amount of financial assistance we can secure.
-We hope to have the building wind and watertight by the end of 2021.
+It is anticipated masonry work will complete by summer with an aim to give Boleskine House a new roof by the end of 2021.